 The Failure to Comply Penalty Charge shall be the greater of 500 mills per

 kilowatthour or 150 percent of an hourly energy index in the Pacific Northwest.

 If no adequate hourly index exists, an alternative index will be used.
-At least 30 days prior to the use of such index BPA will post on its OASIS Web site the name of the index to be used.
+At least 30 days prior to the use of such index BPA will post on its Current Transmission Rates website the name of the index to be used.
 BPA will not change the index more often than once per year unless BPA determines that the existing index is no longer a reliable price index.

 2. BILLING FACTOR